-2.36 Capital management
+2.38 Capital management

-The Company manages its capital to ensure that entities in the Company will be able to continue as a going concern while maximising the return to stakeholders through its optimisation of the debt.
-The capital structure of the Company consists of net debt, which includes the borrowings disclosed in note 2.10 and 2.16 after deducting cash and bank balances, equity attributable to owners of the The Group's risk management committee reviews the capital structure on a semi-annual basis.
+The Company manages its capital to ensure that it will be able to continue as a going concern while maximising the return to stakeholders through its optimisation of the debt and equity balance.

+The capital structure of the Company consists of net debt, which includes the borrowings disclosed in note 2.11 and 2.15 after deducting cash and bank balances, equity attributable to owners of the Company comprising issued capital and reserves and retained earnings as disclosed in notes below.

+The Group's risk management committee reviews the capital structure on a semi-annual basis.
 As part of this review, the committee considers the cost of capital and the risks associated with each class of capital.